 Sensor comparison: Olympus E-P5 vs Sony RX100 III

 The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Olympus E-P5 features a Four Thirds sensor and the Sony RX100 III an one-inch sensor.
 The sensor area in the RX100 III is 48 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.0 and 2.7.
 The sensor in the E-P5 has a native 4:3 aspect ratio, while the one in the RX100 III offers a 3:2 aspect.

 Despite having a smaller sensor, the RX100 III offers a higher resolution of 20 megapixels, compared with 15.9 MP of the E-P5.
 This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 2.41μm versus 3.76μm for the E-P5).
 However, it should be noted that the RX100 III is a somewhat more recent model (by 1 year) than the E-P5, and its sensor might have benefitted from technological advances during this time that partly offset its pixel-size disadvantage.